 appoint a successor from among the Members who would be eligible for election if an election were held.

-If the office of an Elected Councillor is declared to be vacant as a result of subsection (23) (b), Council shall appoint a successor from among the Members who would be eligible for election if an election were held.
+If the office of an Elected Councillor is declared to be vacant as a result of lack of nominations during an election as described in subsection (23) (b), Council shall appoint a successor from among the Members who would be eligible for election if an election were held.

-If the office of an Elected Councillor is declared to be vacant as a result of subsection (23) (a) and the remainder of the term of the Councillor whose office became vacant is more than one year, the Registrar shall hold a by-election for the electoral district.
+If the office of an Elected Councillor is declared to be vacant when an elected Councillor dies, resigns, is disqualified or is otherwise removed from Council as described in subsection (23) (a) and the remainder of the term of the Councillor whose office became vacant is more than one year, the Registrar shall hold a by-election for the electoral district.

 A by-election to fill a vacancy on Council shall be held on a date set by the Registrar and the President.